marijavelickovska/grow_healthy/TESTING.md

 > [!IMPORTANT]
 > There are no remaining bugs that I am aware of, though, even after thorough testing, I cannot rule out the possibility.
+> I encountered many more issues than those documented in the GitHub issues.
+I am aware of this; however, throughout the project development, I faced numerous challenges and, in order to resolve them quickly and stay on schedule, I unintentionally forgot to document many of them.